sachaservan/FOLEAGE-PCG/README.md

 The parameters `c` and `t` can be computed using the [SageMath parameter selection script](https://github.com/mbombar/estimator_folding) (also available as a submodule in `scripts/parameters_selection`).
 We provide reasonable choices of `c` and `t` in Table 2 of [the paper](https://eprint.iacr.org/2024/429.pdf).
 In particular, our benchmarks use `(c=4, t=27)` as a conservative parameter choice and `(c=3,t=27)` as an aggressive parameter choice, when targeting at least $\lambda=128$ bits of security.

-## Future development

-The current prototype implementation can be extended in several ways.
-TODOs are left in-line, however, the broad strokes include:

-- [ ] Unit tests for the FFT (currently only checked by hand on a small instance).
-- [ ] Modularize the PCG construction and tests (currently the test is one monolithic block).
-- [ ] More efficient SIMD-based implementation of the FFT packing (a matrix transpose) which currently is implemented using the naive approach and results in the computational performance bottleneck.

 ## Citation